 (S/SF/SS-2) SUN STREAK is an in-house DIA project for developing an operational psychoenergetics (i.e., remote viewing) capability for the Intelligence Community.
-Twelve GDIP billets were authorized for DIA in 1986 for this activity.
-Personnel from the army INSCOM CENTER LANE Project also had been examining similar phenomenon were transferred to DIA to form the SUN STREAK core group.
-DIA had earlier (1985) received operational control from the DA for this 6 person army unit.
+Twelve General Defense Intelligence Program (GDIP) billets were authorized for DIA in 1986 for this activity.
+Personnel from the ARMY INSCOM CENTER LANE Project who had been examining similar phenomenon were transferred to DIA to form the SUN STREAK core group.
+DIA had earlier (1985) received operational control from HQ DA for this 6-person Army unit.

-(S/NF/SS-2) In 1985, the DIA SUN STREAK program manager prepared an action plan that: (1) detailed the steps necessary to transition the CENTER LANE unit to DIA; (2) identified SUN STREAK staffing and support needs; and (3) set forth key programmatic requirements for the SUN STREAK activity.
-The action plan anticipated that time required for achieving a prototype operational capability would be approximately 3 years.
+(S/NF/SS-2) In 1985, the DIA SUN STREAK Program Manager prepared an Action Plan that: (1) detailed the steps necessary to transition the CENTER LANE unit to DIA; (2) identified SUN STREAK staffing and support needs; and (3) set forth key programmatic requirements for the SUN STREAK activity.
+The Action Plan anticipated that the time required for achieving a prototype operational capability would be approximately 3 years.

-Key aspects of this action plan along with additional procedural information, were sent to congressional committees in 1986.
-The IC staff was also briefed at this time on the action plan and an anticipated SUN STREAK operational development and data evaluation procedures.
+(S/NF/SS-2) Key aspects of this Action Plan, along with additional procedural information, were sent to congressional committees in 1986.
+The IC staff was also briefed at this time on the Action Plan and on anticipated SUN STREAK operational development and data evaluation procedures.

-(S/NF/SS-2) Programmatic and operational requirements identified in the action plan were to: (1) fain special access program (SAP) status (accomplished in March 1985); (2) gain human use approval (granted in March 1985); (3) set up a senior oversight and a task coordinating committee (accomplished -- though not currently activated); (4) establish tight project controls along with an automated data base management and records system (accomplished); and (5) to establish an R/D link for supporting operational capability development (accomplished via HQ SGRD funding and a DARPA MIPR).
+(S/NF/SS-2) Programmatic and operational requirements identified in the Action Plan were to: (1) gain Special Access Program (SAP) status (accomplished in March 1985); (2) gain human use approval (granted in March 1985); (3) set up a Senior Oversight and a Task Coordinating Committee (accomplished -though not currently activated); (4) establish tight project controls along with an automated database management and records system (accomplished); and (5) to establish an R/D link for supporting operational capability development (accomplished via HQ SGRD funding and a DARPA MIPR).

 (S/NF/SS-2) The R/D link, via SRI International, has yielded improved data evaluation procedures, has identified potential personnel selection techniques, and has contributed to training/development methods that are currently in project use.
-The activity at SRI has undergone extensive review by a 9-member peer review panel to insure that scientific rigor is maintained.
+The activity at SRI has received and continues to receive extensive review by a 9-member peer review panel to insure that scientific rigor is maintained in all their activities.

-(S/NF/SS-2) Basic approach employed by SUN STREAK toward developing a prototype operational remote viewing (RV) capability is to located personnel with potential RV capability and to develop these abilities via appropriate training/development procedures.
-Once satisfactory progress is noted on single-toverify training tasks, those individuals are presented advanced training and operational simulation targets.
-Operational simulation targets are usually US military or scientific targets where ground truth is totally known or can be readily determined.
-Satisfactory performance on these tasks would qualify an individual for operational projects of interest to the intelligence community.
-In way of the operational projects, however, ground truth is usually not known (or is only partially known).
+(S/NF/SS-2) The basic approach employed by SUN STREAK toward developing a prototype operational Remote Viewing (RV) capability is to locate personnel with potential RV capability and to develop these abilities via appropriate training/ development procedures.
+Once satisfactory progress is noted on simple-to-verify training tasks, these individuals are presented advanced training and operational simulation targets.
+Operational simulation targets are usually US military or US scientific targets where ground truth is totally known or can be readily determined.
+Satisfactory performance on these tasks qualify an individual for operational projects of interest to the intelligence community.
+In many of the operational projects, however, ground truth is usually not known (or is only partially known).
 Consequently, complete evaluation of the viewer's data cannot be made until a later time when ground truth does become available.
 In the interim, reasonable estimates of the overall validity of the viewer's data can be made for many of the operational projects worked, based on what is generally known or suspected about the target.
-These interim evaluation results would be updated whenever new ground truth is received.
+These interim evaluation results are updated whenever new ground truth is received.

-(S/NF/SS-2) The operational projects pursued by SUN STREAK are approved by the program manager and are, in part, based on the program manager's familarity with IC needs and on solicitation from others within the IC who have been briefed into the SUN STREAK program.
+(S/NF/SS-2) The operational projects pursued by SUN STREAK are approved by the Program Manager and are, in part, based on the Program Manager's familarity with Intelligence Community (IC) needs and on solicitation from others within the IC who have been briefed into the SUN STREAK program.